5argon/arkham-starter/documentations/deck-criterias.md

 ## Allowed card pool

+The main point of this site is to specialize deck listing/searching UI for low pack count.

-The biggest problem for beginners is that many decks in ArkhamDB are minmaxed and use cards from an entire collection, which is surely fun to build but they are impossible to follow for newcomers.
-Though you can craft a query to show possible decks from your limited card pool, it is not intuitive and has many gotchas.
+The biggest problem for beginners is that many decks in ArkhamDB are minmaxed and use cards from an entire collection, as little as 1-2 card from an entire pack/cycle.
+It is surely fun to build such a deck, but they are impossible to follow for newcomers because of entry cost.

+Though you can craft a query to show possible decks from your limited card pool in ArkhamDB, it is not intuitive and has many gotchas.

-Therefore this site has this most important restriction : In addition to a Revised Core Set, it only allows up to :
+The most important restriction is that in addition to a Revised Core Set :

-- 2 more Investigator Expansion boxes
+- Allows up to 2 more of Investigator Expansion boxes or Investigator Starter decks.
-- 1 more Investigator Starter Deck
-- Any official print and play material (Parallel Investigators).
+- Any official print and play material (Parallel Investigators) is allowed.

 The filter UI when browsing the deck is heavily designed with this constraint in mind.